-"Hazardous waste" means a hazardous waste as defined in 35 Ill.
+"Hazardous waste" means a hazardous waste as defined in 35 III.
 Adm.
 Code 721.103.

-"Hazardous Waste Management facility" ("HWM facility") means all contiguous land, and structures, other appurtenances and improvements on the land used for treating, storing or disposing of hazardous waste.
+"Hazardous Waste Management waste management facility" or ("HWM facility") means all contiguous land, and structures, other appurtenances and improvements on the land used for treating, storing or disposing of hazardous waste.
 A facility may consist of several treatment, storage or disposal operational units (for example, one or more landfills, surface impoundments or combination of them).

-"HWM facility" means "Hazardous Waste Management facility."
+"HWM facility" means "Hazardous Waste Management waste management facility."